-Could what be the beginning of the end of our democracy??
+Could be the beginning of the end for our Democracy?

 Wisconsin Governor Scott Walker told the media yesterday and again this morning that he is unwilling to compromise on his so-called “budget repair” proposal that limits state workers’ collective bargaining rights – essentially destroying their union.
 In response, the state capital in Madison has been the scene of a weeklong protest against Governor Walker and Republican state lawmakers.
 14 Democratic state Senators who fled Wisconsin to prevent the bill from being passed have now reportedly raised more than $280,000 from 11,000 donors all around the country to fight for the cause.

 And it appears that public opinion of Governor Walker could be slipping.
 According to a new poll released by the AFL-CIO – Walker’s job approval rating has slipped to just 41%.
 Today – Republicans in the state senate will resume legislative business with or without the democrats.
 State senate rules require a quorum of 20 senators present to vote on fiscal legislation like Walker’s budget bill – but only 17 senators are required to vote for all other matters.
 Since there are 19 Republicans in the senate – they have a quorum to conduct business without the minority present.